What is ReLEx SMILE Eye Surgery?

 What Refractive Errors Can SMILE Correct?

-In the U.S., SMILE has been approved to treat myopia (short-sightedness) since 2016.
-This occurs when people can see things clearly close up but are unable to see things clearly from a distance.
+In the U.S., SMILE procedures have been approved to treat myopia (short-sightedness) since 2016.
+This occurs when people can see things close up but can’t see things clearly from a distance.

 Myopia can occur when the eye focuses light directly in front of the retina.
 It is often due to a too-long eyeball, a too-steep cornea, or a combination of the two.

-Since 2018, however, the FDA has approved the use of SMILE for treating astigmatism in addition to myopia.3 Astigmatism is when an irregularly shaped cornea causes blurry vision.
+Since 2018, however, the FDA has approved SMILE for treating astigmatism and myopia.3 Astigmatism is when an irregularly shaped cornea causes blurry vision.

 SMILE Procedure: What to Expect

-Before surgery, your ophthalmologist will talk through expectations.
-This is to make sure they are realistic and you’re not disappointed with the results.
+Before undergoing laser eye surgery, your ophthalmologist will talk through expectations.
+This ensures they are realistic and you’re not disappointed with the results.

-Some people might still have to wear glasses or contact lenses for certain activities after surgery.
-But the majority of people can carry out most of their day-to-day tasks without them.
+Some people might still have to wear glasses or contact lenses for certain activities after laser eye surgery.
+But most people can carry out most of their day-to-day tasks without them.

 Preparing for Surgery